RippleAdder/Modus-Javascript-Bridge/README.md

   - (string) body of email
 - attachmentHTML
   - (string) HTML to save as PDF and attach to email NOTE: this supports SVG
-- successCallback
-  - (function) function to be called on success
-- errorCallback
-  - (function) function to be called on error

 ### sendEmailWithPDFAttachmentFromHTMLMultiPage